Agenda and minutes

 Ellesmere Port/Helsby Railway Line

-Cedric Green of the North Cheshire Rail Users’ Group spoke on their support for a more useable service on this line, and requested that it be brought forward on the list of priorities.
-The existing limited trains did not run at suitable times for either local people to get to work, for students, or provide a service to the many new residential developments.
+Cedric Green of the North Cheshire Rail Users’ Group spoke on their support for a more useable service on this line, and requested that it be brought forward ... view the full minutes text for item 34.

 a. the latest draft of the strategy and, subject to any amendments, agree that the strategy goes out to stakeholder engagement;